Get the best deal for your energy

 What is the energy price cap?

-Ofgem introduced the Energy Price Cap on 1 January 2019 to prevent millions of households from being overcharged on expensive variable-rate tariffs.
+Ofgem introduced the energy price cap on 1 January 2019 to prevent millions of households from being overcharged on expensive variable-rate tariffs.

 Should I switch to a fixed-rate tariff?

-Consult Ofgem's advice on switching suppliers or energy tariffs and explore Energy Saving Trust's advice on switching your energy supplier for more information.
+If you're thinking of switching, read Ofgem's advice on switching suppliers or energy tariffs and explore Energy Saving Trust's advice on switching your energy supplier for more information.

 Support with paying your energy bills